hluebbering/hluebbering.github.io/content/authors/admin/_index.md

 ### About

 Data Science graduate student at the University of Washington.
 Excited to apply mathematics and programming skills to solve real-world problems.
-Motivated to learn, grow, and excel in data science and technology to improve others’ quality of life.
+Motivated to learn, grow, and excel in data science and technology to improve other's quality of life.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/luebbering_resume.pdf" "newtab" >}}resume{{< /staticref >}}.